mariosar/mariosar.github.io/_posts/2019-10-15-Initial-Server-Setup-With-Ansible.md

 ```
 This file contains six different hosts.
 We have created a group called `webservers` with three hosts and `dbservers` with three hosts.

-We have another group that is a **grouping of groups** labeled `all_servers`.
+We have another group that is a **grouping of groups** called `all_servers`.
 In it we are referencing `webservers` and `dbservers`.

-The whole point of grouping is to have an alias to reference certain hosts when we're ready to execute commands.
+The whole point of grouping is to have an alias to reference a collection of hosts when we're ready to execute commands.
 Easy as that.

 ## Creating Our First Playbook